GM82Project/gm82core/readme.txt

 [convenience functions]

+draw_make_opaque()
+    Will make the current surface opaque without changing the colors.

 surface_engage(id,width,height):id
     Automatically re-creates a surface when expired, and sets target to it.
     Set the surface id to the return value of this function.
 Example: